essandess/adblock2privoxy/README.md

 # adblock2privoxy
-Convert adblock config files to privoxy format
+Convert adblock config files to privoxy format.

 This is a fork of Zubr's [adblock2privoxy](https://projects.zubr.me/wiki/adblock2privoxy) repo with minor optimizations for regular expressions, large outputs to the CSS [debug](../../tree/master/css/debug) directory turned off, and upgrades for the latest [ghc](../../../../commercialhaskell/stack) compiler and modules.